-Mechanism of modification of environment through influence of living organisms on it is known as Reaction.
+Mechanism of modification of environment through influence of living organisms on it is known as reaction.

-Reactions result in change in soil, water, light conditions, temperature etc. As a result the environment is modified making it unsuitable for existing community, thus sooner or later gets replaced by another community.
+Reactions result in change in soil, water, light conditions, temperature etc. As a result of which the environment modified, becomes unsuitable for existing community and sooner or later replaced by another community.